Research

 Observation 02

 Most founders have no idea this is happening.
 When I reach out after scanning a store, the response is almost always the same: "We didn't know AI couldn't read our products."
 The invisibility is silent.
 There is no error message.
-The store just gets skipped, and revenue attributed to "other channels" quietly declines.
+The store just gets skipped.

 Observation 03